-Five of the REIT's largest tenants, by percentage of total GLA, occupy approximately 53% of the total weighted areas for the total portfolio including joint venture-owned properties.
-Although all five tenants are committed to multi-year leases, which are set to expire gradually between 2018 and 2029, there is no assurance that such tenants will continue to occupy such premises for the remainder of their lease terms.
-Some of them have break options before the end of their leases, and the soonest dates on which those five largest tenants may effectively move range between 2018 and 2021.
+Five of the REIT's largest tenants, by percentage of total GLA, occupy approximately 61% of the total weighted areas.
+Although all five tenants are committed to multi-year leases, which are set to expire gradually between 2019 and 2029, there is no assurance that such tenants will continue to occupy such premises for the remainder of their lease terms.
+Some of them have break options before the end of their leases, and the earliest dates on which those five largest tenants may effectively move range between 2019 and 2021.
 To minimize this risk of vacancy, the REIT will continue to closely monitor all leases and ensure that they work with the current tenants to determine their future leasing plans, which would allow the REIT to source tenants in advance of the current tenants vacating the property.